Reviewed by health expert Sally Russell, MN, CMSRN, CNE

-The Fitbit Versa 2 doesn’t have an emergency call button or fall detection like our top two choices, but it’s still feature rich.
-Like the Apple Watch 5, you can connect it to your phone.
+The Fitbit Sense doesn’t have an emergency call button or fall detection like our top two choices, but it’s still feature-rich.
+Like the Apple Watch, you can connect it to your phone.
 So you can call your spouse with the grocery list while you’re out on a walk.

 You can even connect Fitbit Pay to your debit card and pay for things by tapping the watch (and impress the grandkids at the same time).

-The Fitbit Versa 2 has a six-day battery life, but we recommend charging it every couple of days to keep it going.
+The Fitbit Sense has a six-day battery life, but we recommend charging it every couple of days to keep it going.

 If you want a standalone heart monitor, you don’t need to wade through piles of activity and fitness trackers to find one.
 We chose a few of our favorite heart monitors designed with medical monitoring in mind.

 The AliveCor Kardia is a pint-sized EKG device that monitors your heart rate.
 To get your measurements, hold the device between your fingers and thumbs.
 You should get a reading within 30 seconds.

 The device itself is screenless, so you’ll have to download the app to your mobile device.
 But from your phone, you’ll be able to see a personal six-lead EKG that will let you know how your heart’s doing.
 If you have an irregular heartbeat or heart issues, information like this can help inform your doctor about treatments to help you stay healthy.

 If you want more accurate fitness-based heart rate readings, consider the Polar H10.
 This chest strap attaches directly to your chest (just under your heart) and uses electrical signals to read your heartbeat.